dcrommie/walbrook/education/understanding-hedge-funds.md

 ## What are Hedge Funds?

-Hedge funds are actively managed investment funds that seek to generate returns that utilise non-traditional investment strategies or asset classes.
+Hedge funds are pooled investment vehicles that utilise non-traditional investment strategies or asset classes to generate returns.

 Hedge fund investment objectives vary from fund to fund, with strategies typically unconstrained by benchmarks.
-A key aspect is that hedge funds concentrate on generating returns independently of the market environment – they are thus an alternative investment and have a low correlation with traditional investment categories.
+A key aspect is that hedge funds concentrate on generating returns independently of the market environment – they are thus an alternative investment with a low correlation with traditional investment categories.

-Since they are less regulated than traditional funds, hedge funds are flexible.
-They use advanced techniques such as short selling, leveraging, hedging and are using higher proportions of derivatives and structured products to achieve their investment goals.
+Since they are less regulated than conventional funds, hedge fund managers can use leverage, short selling and derivatives in the strategies they employ.

-While hedge funds have traditionally been associated with offshore jurisdictions and low levels of regulation and oversight, following the Global Financial Crisis some hedge fund strategies are now available in more traditional fund structures and jurisdictions.
+Hedge funds have traditionally been associated with offshore jurisdictions and low levels of regulation and oversight.
+However, following the Global Financial Crisis, some hedge fund strategies are now available, albeit slightly modified for regulatory purposes, in more traditional fund structures and jurisdictions.

 ### Common Hedge Fund Strategies

-The actual risks that a hedge fund takes vary widely and depend on the strategy the fund uses and the financial instruments/techniques that are applied within that strategy.
+The risks involved in hedge fund investment depend on the specific strategy employed by the hedge fund manager.
+The financial instruments and amount of leverage a hedge fund manager employs in a particular strategy also differs from fund to fund.

-Equity Hedge or Long/Short Equity and certain Event Driven strategies tend to be more correlated with risky assets while Global Macro and CTAs show lower correlations (positive in bull markets and low to negative in bear markets).
-Relative value is quite uncorrelated but prone to higher stress correlations during liquidity events.
+Equity Hedge or Long/Short Equity and certain Event-Driven strategies tend to be more correlated with risky assets while Global Macro and CTA strategies show lower correlations (positive in bull markets and low to negative in bear markets).
+Relative value is relatively uncorrelated but prone to higher correlations during liquidity events.

 In order of lower to higher expected return/volatility: